 The club, originally known as Swinton Methodist's Cricket Club started playing cricket in Swinton in 1890.

-Next year all three teams will play in the new GREATER MANCHESTER CRICKET LEAGUE.
+In 2016 all three teams will play in the new GREATER MANCHESTER CRICKET LEAGUE.

 The club runs a vibrant junior section with sides at under 9, 11, 13, and 15 age groups.
 The club is committed to the development of cricket in the area, being an active member of Salford Youth Cricket Development group.
 All our coaches are ECB qualified and each year we actively seek to increase the number of internal coaches.
 The club actively seeks to integrate junior players into the senior sides.